 While many terminals can detect that a card doesn’t have an associated PIN and should be processed with a signature, there are exceptions.
 I’ve had countless transactions declined in Turkey because the card reader prompted a PIN and wouldn’t process the payment without one.
 This issue occurred randomly and created a minor inconvenience.

-If you want to avoid being mistaken for a fake German heiress trying to skip out on a bill because your cards aren’t functioning, set up your credit card PIN before your next trip abroad.
+If you want to avoid being mistaken for trying to skip out on a bill because your cards aren’t functioning, set up your credit card PIN before your next trip abroad.

 The bottom line